TOAST-DOCS/API-Gateway/en/console-guide.md

 ### Connect stage of custom domain
 1. Go to stage to connect with custom domain
 2. Go to stage tab>custom domain tab
-3. Click on **Connect with Stage** button in the custom domain you want to connect to.
+3. Click the **Connect with Stage** button in the custom domain you want to connect to.

 ### Disconnect stage from a custom domain
 1. Go to the stage where you want to disconnect the custom domain.
 2. Go to stage tab>custom domain tab
-3. Click on **Disconnect from Stage** button in the custom domain that you want to disconnect.
+3. Click the **Disconnect from Stage** button in the custom domain that you want to disconnect.

 > **[Note]** When disconnecting a stage, API cannot be called to a custom domain.
 > When you disconnect a stage of custom domain, the stage API can no longer be called to the custom domain.